crewlinker/protoc-gen-dynamodb/README.md

 - [ ] MUST deploy a buf module so users can easily include options
 - [ ] MUST clean-up partitionkey/sortkey method generation if we have type-safe path building
 - [ ] MUST make path-building work with well-known types, and lists of well-known types (how to deduplicate effort?)
+- [ ] COULD implent method on path methods that return an expression.NameBuilder right away, instead of just "String()"

 ## Documentation backlog